alsosprachben/mnvkd/README.md

 ## Synopsis

 `mnvkd` is a soft-real-time application server framework for C, designed for:
- 1. fault-tolerance,
+ 1. fault-tolerant,
- 2. high-throughput, and
+ 2. high-throughput,
- 3. low-latency.
+ 3. low-latency,
+ 4. high-efficiency,
+ 5. low-cost,
+ 6. distributed systems.

 ### Soft-Real-Time